renatoathaydes/actors/README.md

 As you can see, an `Actor` can send a message back to the caller asynchronously.

-They can also send more than one message by returning a `Stream`:
+They can also send more than one message back by returning a `Stream`:

 ```dart
 // A Handler that returns a Stream must use a StreamActor, not an Actor.